sydneymorrison/snake/README.md

 # Instructions

+Option 1) Launch here at: https://sydneymorrison.github.io/snake/

-Clone the repository using the following command:
+Option 2) Clone the repository using the following command:

 git clone https://github.com/sydneymorrison/snake.git

 Open the index.html file in a web browser to play the game.

 # Credits